dimpu47/hugo-blog/content/blog/facade-and-flyweight.md

 +++
 date = "2019-02-22T17:09:14-05:00"
 draft = false
-title = "facade and flyweight in Go." slug = 'facade-and-flyweight'
+title = "Facade and Flyweight in Go." slug = 'facade-and-flyweight'
 +++

-#### what? what're you takin 'bout?

-Data Structures Or rather data structural patterns.

-#### why do people even learn data structures ?

-Because that's how you store or manipulate data in memory.
+## Facade and Flyweight in Go.

+These are two data structral pattern in any application, I'll be practing how to write them principles in Go.